Links

 The on-chain data itself doesn't hold information on which investment should be used as the source investment of a transfer transaction.
 We therefore use the First-In-First-Out logic to determine the source investment.
 That means that investments made first in time are used first.
 If the units of the first investment are not enough, we start deducting units from the next investment made after the first one.

 Per default not everyone is able to receive a digital asset.
-They must be whitelisted to so.
-The whitelisting process involves a KYC/AML check of the investor.
+They must be allowed to do so.
+The approval process involves a KYC/AML check of the investor.

 Restricting the pool of investors that are allowed to hold digital securities has many advantages:

-• Whitelisting enables you to collect a reference bank account that will be used to credit income payments to the investor.
+• The allowlist enables you to collect a reference bank account that will be used to credit income payments to the investor.

-Whitelisting is enforced on-ledger by the token protocol that is used.
-Each transaction that is intended to be executed is checked against the whitelist and approved or rejected.
+Allowlisting is enforced on-ledger by the token protocol that is used.
+Each transaction that is intended to be executed is checked against the allowlist and approved or rejected.

-Whitelisting is enforced automatically by adding investors to all the products' whitelists issued on the platform, if the investor's wallet is set up for the Ethereum or Polygon/Matic network.
-Whitelisting for Stellar is done after the Investor has created a trustline for the asset.
+Allowlisting is enforced automatically by adding investors to all the products' allowlist issued on the platform, if the investor's wallet is set up for the Ethereum or Polygon/Matic network.

-A wallet can be created by the investor theirself via Cashlink Signing in the frontend or programmatically via the Cashlink API (Stellar wallets are currently only supported by Cashlink Signing).
+A wallet can be created by the investor theirself via Cashlink Signing in the frontend or programmatically via the Cashlink API.